tinymce/tinymce-docs/migration-from-4.x/changed-features.md

 ---

 Each release of TinyMCE adds new features and functionality.
 We also occasionally remove features and functionality, usually because we've added a better option.
-Here are the details about the features and functionalities that we removed in Tiny 5.0.
+Here are the details about the features and functionalities that we removed in TinyMCE 5.0.

 ## Removed Features

 ### Listbox

-**Listbox** is no longer a supported toolbar button type in Tiny 5.0.
+**Listbox** is no longer a supported toolbar button type in TinyMCE 5.0.
 Though listbox has been removed, any functionality provided by custom listbox toolbar buttons can be retained by switching to another type of toolbar button.
 Any custom listbox toolbar buttons can be converted to a different type of toolbar button using the new API.
 The recommended toolbar button type to switch to is **Split** button.